awslabs/mountpoint-s3/benchmark/README.md

 such as the maximum count of Mountpoint FUSE workers, number of application workers reading from unique file handles, etc..

+The benchmark script currently supports FIO jobs.
+The list is defined in `conf/config.yaml` under the `fio_benchmarks` config entry.
+The FIO jobs define what workload they run, and also use environment variables in the job definition to allow this script to vary parameters.

 ## Before you start

 This project uses [uv](https://github.com/astral-sh/uv) to manage Python environments and dependencies.